ElesCloud/ESCDocuments/Training_PhaseFive.md

 ### Trainee
 To start the new Contracted personnel on their fruitful career with Epsilon Security Consulting, all graduates are paid a 500-credit stipend.
 This is _in addition_ to any time they earned previously while participating in combat.
 - This step must be done by a database admin (NCO+) just like above steps. **If you do not have admin access, ask for help.**
-- All ESC gear is subject to the Authorization list found [here](https://epsilonsecurityconsulting.net/viewforum.php?f=10) (secure, must be logged in).
-Personnel are advised to spend their credits prudently, starting with basic items that are authorized for general use, and then working towards the flashy, powerful items that only get authorized for use on occasion.
+- All ESC gear is subject to the Authorization list found [here](https://docs.google.com/spreadsheets/d/1vA7HMS7XBYfRmdiyk6tgSjBokKoKGt3hl99ncaxuKIo/).
+Personnel are advised to spend their credits prudently, starting with at least a few basic items that are authorized for general use, and then saving for the flashy, powerful items that are OIC authorization only.

 ### Trainer
 Trainers will be compensated for their time and effort in training.